salesforce/OmniXAI/README.md

 To get started, we recommend the linked tutorials in [tutorials](https://opensource.salesforce.com/OmniXAI/latest/tutorials.html).
-In general, we recommend using `TabularExplainer`, `VisionExplainer`, `NLPExplainer` and `TimeseriesExplainer` for tabular, vision, NLP and time-series tasks, respectively.
+In general, we recommend using `TabularExplainer`, `VisionExplainer`, `NLPExplainer` and `TimeseriesExplainer` for tabular, vision, NLP and time-series tasks, respectively, and using `DataAnalyzer` and `PredictionAnalyzer` for feature analysis and prediction result analysis.
 To generate explanations, one only needs to specify

 - **The ML model to explain**: e.g., a scikit-learn model, a tensorflow model, a pytorch model or a black-box prediction function.
 - **The pre-processing function**: i.e., converting raw input features into the model inputs.